-Click the Base the display on the report dropdown and select the report you want to show within the master record.
+Click the Base the display on the report drop-down and select the report you want to show within the parent record.

 If you want the embedded report to display in Grid Edit mode, turn on the Editable checkbox.

-When you make the report editable, viewers can edit detail records the report contains directly on the master form.
-They can also add new records without navigating to a new screen (even if the master record has not yet been saved).
+When you make the report editable, viewers can edit child records the report contains directly on the parent form.
+They can also add new records without navigating to a new screen (even if the parent record has not yet been saved).
 Read more about enabling spreadsheet-style editing of an embedded report.

-mode when you merely display the master record form.
+mode when you merely display the parent record form.
 Like any other data-entry field on the form, embedded Grid Edit

-reports are only editable when you're editing or adding a master record.
+reports are only editable when you're editing or adding a parent record.